kubernetes-sigs/gateway-api/site-src/guides/implementers.md

 provider.

 #### 2. Automatically generated TLS certs that are populated later
-Many users would prefer that TLS certs were automatically generated on their behalf.
+Many users would prefer that TLS certs will be automatically generated on their behalf.
 One potential implementation of that would involve a controller that watches Gateways and HTTPRoutes, generates TLS certs, and attaches them to the Gateway.
 Depending on the implementation details, Gateway owners may need to